jigx-com/jigx-docs/docs/Understanding the basics/Jigx Concepts.md

 ## Jigx Solutions

-Jigx refers to a native mobile app as a *solution.
-With *Jigx you can build and publish more than one solution to your Jigx mobile app.
+Jigx refers to a native mobile app as a *solution*.
+With Jigx you can build and publish more than one solution to your Jigx mobile app.
 You can *switch* between solutions by tapping the *More* ellipsis icon in the navigation bar and selecting your desired solution.
 The currently active solution is highlighted with a checkmark icon.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-_wNc-4qfpMvnhWhjpKEx8-20250429-113930.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-_wNc-4qfpMvnhWhjpKEx8-20250429-113930.png" size="76" width="2488" height="2466" position="center" caption alt}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-_wNc-4qfpMvnhWhjpKEx8-20250429-113930.png" size="76"  position="center" }

-## Home Hub&#x20;
+## Home Hub

 The *home hub* is the first screen you see when you open and sign into the Jigx mobile app.
-The Home Hub can display navigational menu blocks called *grid-items,* containing* *images*, *widgets, or custom controls.
+The Home Hub can display navigational menu blocks called *grid-items*, containing *images*, *widgets*, or custom controls.
 Once you tap on a grid-item, you are directed to a jig, which is a screen used to display various forms of content.
 The *index.jigx* file ﻿is the place to configure the bottom navigation bar.
-In addition to grid-items, you can style the Home Hub by adding a [video-player]()* *or* *[carousel]() at the top of the Home Hub.
-For more information, see ﻿[Home Hub](<./../Building Apps with Jigx/UI/Home Hub.md>) and [Creating a Home Hub](<./../Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md>). &#x20;
+In addition to grid-items, you can style the Home Hub by adding a [video-player]() or [carousel]() at the top of the Home Hub.
+For more information, see ﻿[Home Hub](<./../Building Apps with Jigx/UI/Home Hub.md>) and [Creating a Home Hub](<./../Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md>).

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-U_hOcdAx5wOjx7J-NL2gi-20250203-100429.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-U_hOcdAx5wOjx7J-NL2gi-20250203-100429.png" size="66" width="1224" height="2466" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-U_hOcdAx5wOjx7J-NL2gi-20250203-100429.png" size="66"  position="center" }
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UX8IZKVoOjAPqk1NVos4K-20250225-122017.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UX8IZKVoOjAPqk1NVos4K-20250225-122017.png" size="66" width="1224" height="2466" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UX8IZKVoOjAPqk1NVos4K-20250225-122017.png" size="66"  position="center" }
 :::
 ::::